ssciwr/Python-best-practices-course/Material_Part2_Linter/README.md

 **Task 3: [GitHub assignment code linter and formatter](https://classroom.github.com/a/8Naj1QMJ)**

 Please checkout the assignment repo and follow through with the commands below.
 Commit any changes to a new branch and open a pull request.
-If the autograding/CI checks succeed, you have marked the correct answers and can merge the pull request with main to submit your assignment.
+If the autograding/CI checks succeed, you have completed all tasks and can merge the pull request with main to submit your assignment.

 ## Flake8
 We will be using [flake8](https://flake8.pycqa.org/en/latest/), a popular linter for Python code.